-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS Years Ended December 31, 2017, 2016 and 2015
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS Years Ended December 31, 2018, 2017 and 2016

-As of December 31, 2017 and 2016, we accrued future policy benefit reserves of \$102 million and \$30 million, respectively, in our consolidated balance sheet for profits followed by losses in our long-term care insurance business.
-The current present value of expected losses was approximately \$2.8 billion and \$2.2 billion, respectively, as of December 31, 2017 and 2016.
-However, there may be future adjustments to this estimate reflecting any variety of new and adverse trends that could result in increases to future policy benefit reserves for our profits followed by losses accrual, and such future increases could possibly be material to our results of operations and financial condition and liquidity.
+As of December 31, 2018 and 2017, we accrued future policy benefit reserves of \$110 million and \$102 million, respectively, in our consolidated balance sheets for profits followed by losses in our long-term care insurance business.
+As a result of the completion of our annual review of our claim reserves and loss recognition testing in the fourth quarter of 2018, reflecting the establishment of higher initial claim liabilities and current estimates of future in-force rate actions, as well as other factors, we have a new projected reserve pattern.
+As a result of the change in our expected reserve pattern, the updated forecast now projects a decrease in the present value of both expected future losses and profits, even though the total loss recognition testing margin was relatively consistent with 2017.
+The present value of expected losses was approximately \$1.1 billion and \$2.8 billion as of December 31, 2018 and 2017, respectively.
+As of December 31, 2018, we estimate a factor of approximately 76% of those profits on our long-term care insurance block, excluding the acquired block, will be accrued in the future to offset estimated future losses during later periods.
+In 2017, we estimated a factor of approximately 83% to ratably accrue additional future policy benefits.
+The decrease in the factor is largely driven by the updated profit pattern from the changes in assumptions and methodologies from our annual claims review completed in the fourth quarter of 2018 as well as updates to our future in-force rate actions.
+There may be future adjustments to this estimate reflecting any variety of new and adverse trends that could result in increases to future policy benefit reserves for our profits followed by losses accrual, and such future increases could possibly be material to our results of operations and financial condition and liquidity.